Legal SecretaryJob Description, Salary, Career Path, and Trends

-A Legal Secretary fills a unique role in the world of law firms and legal departments — something of a hybrid position between that of a traditional Secretary and a Legal Assistant or Paralegal.
+A legal secretary fills a unique role in the world of law firms and legal departments — something of a hybrid position between that of a traditional secretary and a legal assistant or paralegal.

-Legal Secretaries perform essential secretarial and administrative duties, like arranging meetings and conferences, taking phone calls, and maintaining office inventory.
+Legal secretaries perform essential secretarial and administrative duties, like arranging meetings and conferences, taking phone calls, and maintaining office inventory.
 They also possess a substantial amount of legal know-how so they can complete legal-specific tasks to assist with cases and litigation.

-A Legal Secretary can do everything from preparing legal papers, correspondence, and reports to helping assemble trial and presentation materials, and transcribing legal dictation.
+A legal secretary can do everything from preparing legal papers, correspondence, and reports to helping assemble trial and presentation materials, and transcribing legal dictation.
 They also assist with legal research.
-A Legal Secretary is a versatile and crucial member of a legal team.
+A legal secretary is a versatile and crucial member of a legal team.

-Typical Duties and Responsibilities
+Typical duties and responsibilities

 Enter and process docket cases, notices of hearings, postponements, reports, and other data into computer files

-- Log and schedule administrative hearings
+Log and schedule administrative hearings

 Maintain attorney calendars

 Prepare trial notebooks, exhibits, documents, and other materials for case presentation

-- Receive visitors, answer phones, schedule meetings, and perform general secretarial duties
+Receive visitors, answer phones, schedule meetings, and perform general secretarial duties

-Education and Background
+Education and experience